treasure-data/treasure-boxes/scenarios/export_result_s3/README.md

 # Workflow: export_result
 This example shows how use result_export API in Treasure Data workflow.
-This API is useful in below case.
-- When you want to export query result to mulitipile services like S3, RedShift, and Tablueau **without executing the query again**.
+You can export result to Your S3 without running the same query.

 ## Scenario

-The purpose of this secenario is to export query result to **mulitipile** destinations.
-So for, you can specify only one export setting on Web UI.
-In this scenario, you would use http:> operator instead of
+1. Run Query
+2. Export Result to S3

 ## How to Run for Server/Client Mode
 First, please upload the workflow.
 ```
 # Upload
-$ td wf push export_result
+$ td wf push export_result_s3
 ```

 Second, please set your td account credentials by ```td wf secrets``` command.
 ```
 # Set Secrets
-$ td wf secret --project export_result_exmaple --set td.apikey
+$ td wf secret --project export_result_s3 --set td.apikey
 $ td wf secret --project export_result_example --set http.authorization
 ```

 Note: http.authorization is used as header in your API request.
-Value which would be set in http.authorization must seem like this: ```TD1 Your APIKey```
+You must http.authorization like this : ```TD1 <Your APIKey>```

 For detail, please refer to the below page. https://support.treasuredata.com/hc/en-us/articles/